Nostalgicord/.github/README.md

 # Nostalgicord
 ## About
-Nostalgicord is a Discord archival project archiving web builds and videos from Discord's YT page.
-Also having a (planned) Fosscord/Litecord instance, documents workings of Discord (client and discord_desktop_core module), and a modded (and legal) Discord client to load web builds.
+Nostalgicord is a Discord archival project archiving web builds.
+Also having a (planned) Fosscord/Litecord instance, documents workings of Discord client and discord_desktop_core module, and a modded (and legal) Discord client/Node.js Express Server to load archived web builds.

 ## Repositories
 | Repository | Description |